You are here

 Temple University offers several payment methods, including check, cash, e-check and credit card.
 You can find more information on Temple's payment methods at https://bursar.temple.edu/payments/payment-methods.

 If you don't pay your bill by the end of the semester, a financial hold will be placed on your account.
-This hold will prevent you from registering for future semesters and from receiving an official transcript until your balance is paid.
+This hold will prevent you from registering for future semesters and from receiving course credits and an official transcript until your balance is paid.

 To apply for on-campus housing you will need to indicate interest in living on campus in your application and complete the Temple University Housing form in your Global Programs Application.
 Once you are accepted, you will receive more information on paying your $250 housing deposit and applying for housing.
 On-campus housing is limited and works on a first-come, first-served basis.